ni5arga/Modmail-To-Discord-Slack/README.md

 ### Discord
 To set-up this app to send incoming and outgoing modmails to a particular channel of your Discord server through a Webhook follow these steps.

 1. **Get Discord Webhook URL** : You'll need to generate a Discord Webhook URL from channel settings.
-Detailed instructions on how to generate Discord Webhook URL can be found below.
+You can learn how to get webhook URLs from [this guide](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) or detailed instructions on how to generate Discord Webhook URL can be found below.

 <details>
 <summary> Instructions to Get Discord Webhook URL </summary>